Marianne Thieme

 Marianne Louise Thieme ([maːriˈjɑnə ˈtimə]; born 6 March 1972) is a Dutch politician, author and animal rights activist.
-A jurist by education, she served as the Party for the Animals' political leader from 2002 to 2019 and a member of the House of Representatives from 2006 to 2019.
+A jurist and theologian by education, she served as the Party for the Animals' political leader from 2002 to 2019 and a member of the House of Representatives from 2006 to 2019.

-Life before politics
+Early life and career

 Thieme studied at Duno College in Doorwerth.
 After that she studied from 1991 to 1992 at the Sorbonne in Paris, France.
 From 1992 she studied law at Erasmus University Rotterdam with a specialization in administrative law.
 During this time she became a vegetarian.
 Her interest in animal rights motivated her to start studying law.
 Thieme graduated in 1997.

 From 1998 to 2001 Thieme worked at research agency B&A Group in The Hague.
 Between 2001 and 2004 she was policy official at Bont voor Dieren (English: Fur for Animals), a Dutch anti-fur animal welfare foundation.
 Until November 2006 she was the general manager of Stichting Wakker Dier, a Dutch animal welfare foundation against industrial agriculture.